 Please list any course work or experience gained through your degree that is relevant to your internship goals.

 List all courses taken that are relevant to your internship areas by course title.
 Do not list courses by course number.
 Remember to include courses relevant to any of the three areas of interest you have listed.
 Do not just concentrate on your first choice.
+It can be helpful to expand on the course title if you have learned or worked on any projects you feel align with your internship areas of interest.

 Please list 3 examples of employment or extracurricular involvement demonstrating responsibility.
 Include a description of your duties.